-The solution uses blockchain as a trusted repository to establish secure identity and relationships.
+The solution uses blockchain as a trusted repository to establish a secure identity and relationships.
 Most importantly, it does not store any PII on the ledger.

-Indy enables storage of identities on a ledger with distributed ownership.
+Indy enables the storage of identities on a ledger with distributed ownership.
 These identities comprise of proof of existence, public keys, and cryptographic accumulators enabling revocation.
 It means, no one but only the owner has the right to change or remove an identity.

 Indy preserves privacy by default as each identity owner in the decentralized, distributed network operates without any friction or intermediary.

 Indy combines and transforms identity claims resembling credentials like birth certificates, passports, and driving licenses, with multiple efficient mechanisms.
 For instance, it uses zero-knowledge proof to enable selective disclosure of data required by any particular context.

 Our blockchain developers are skilled in developing innovative industry solutions using blockchain technology.
 They have gained experience in various dimensions of blockchain development.
 Our blockchain team develops solutions that meet the demands of a distributed, permissioned identity solution with point-to-point credentials exchanges.